zero-point-module/ethereum-powerup/readme.md

 <br />

 3. Q: What is a Modular Smart Wallet?
 Why modules? <br />
 3. A: A Modular Smart Wallet follows the ERC-7579 Standard by organizing wallet features into minimal `modules` that can be `installed`, `uninstalled` and usually `configured` to enhance your smart wallet with custom features.
-This standard is widely adopted, massively increasing interoperability, and reduces vendor lock-in.
-As an example, potentially, a module built by `Safe` could be installed in an `Alchemy` wallet and vice versa.
+This standard is widely adopted, massively increasing interoperability and reducing vendor lock-in.
+For example, a module built by `Safe` could potentially be installed in an `Alchemy` wallet and vice versa.
 Wallet features/modules should not be built and audited twice.
 Let's foster wallet interop!

 ### Technical components: